tableau/extensions-api/docs/ux_extension_gallery.md

 ## How to Submit your Extension

-After completing your extension, fill out the [Extension Gallery Submission form](https://tabsoft.co/gallerysubmit){:target="_blank"}{:ref="noopener"} with your information and extension details.
+After completing your extension, fill out the [Tableau Exchange Submission form](https://tabsoft.co/gallerysubmit){:target="_blank"}{:ref="noopener"} with your information and extension details.
 The extension name in the template needs to match the name you specified for your extension in the manifest file (`.trex`).
 The 280x280 pixel `.png` icon that you attach with your submission must look like the icon you included in your manifest file (they just have different dimensions).
 Our developers from the Developer Platform team at Tableau will let you know the next steps including legal agreements after you submit.
-If you have any questions about the gallery please send them to [extensiongallery@tableau.com](extensiongallery@tableau.com){:target="_blank"}{:ref="noopener"}.
+If you have any questions about the Tableau Exchange please send them to [extensiongallery@tableau.com](extensiongallery@tableau.com){:target="_blank"}{:ref="noopener"}.